theDarkPassenger7/theDarkPassenger7.github.io/_posts/2021-08-01-WebMurders-1.md

 ![DextLabEx1](/images/1Homicide/dexEx1.png)

 The 3rd Room employs the use of an *Encodindg Multi Byte Charset GBK* through a directive configured on the Server side.
-The directive informs the Server that all information sent from the Client Side is GBK Encoded.
+The directive informs the Server that all information sent from the Client Side is *GBK Encoded*.

 The goal was to manipulate Url/Request, in order to create a character recognized by the *Charset Encoding GBK*, and to evade/cut the presence of the quotation mark:

 ![DextLabEx2](/images/1Homicide/dexEx2.png)

 In *Percent Encoding (UTF8 Hex)*, the string %27 equals to the quotation mark.
 The implemented escape function will take care of inserting the backslash character, %5C, a position prior to the quotation mark, obtaining: %5C%27.
-In GBK Charset, is present a Multi Byte character %87%5C (HEX).
+In *GBK Charset*, is present a *Multi Byte character* %87%5C (HEX).

-Inserting the %87 character in Percent Encoding (UTF8 HEX) in the url allowed me to successfully Bypass the 3rd Room:
+Inserting the %87 character in *Percent Encoding (UTF8 HEX)* in the url allowed me to successfully Bypass the 3rd Room:

 ![DextLabEx3](/images/1Homicide/dexEx3.png)